notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 {:toc}

-### Objective of This Document
+### Objective

-This document gathers all the requirements and steps that are necessary to submit a font that _could_ become part of a Noto family of fonts.
+This document has all the necessary requirements and steps to submit a font to the Noto font family.

 ### Process

-1. Prepare your script proposal.
-If you're proposing to add or replace new codepoints to an existing font or a new script, you need to make a proposal.
+1. Make a proposal to add or replace new codepoints to an existing font or a new script.

 2. Submit it to noto-proposals-external@googlegroups.com (needed: review process)

 3. The review process team might approve or reject the proposal or require additional information.

-4. Any approved scripts need to meet the requirements listed in the New Font Delivery Requirements and Additions to an existing Font Delivery Requirements sections below.
+4. Any approved scripts need to meet the requirements listed in the New Font Delivery Requirements and the Additions to an Existing Font Delivery Requirements sections below.

 ### Gates